 What are we up to?
 See for yourself.

-For our side of the Scouting partnerships, we need to be in a relationship with God daily.
+For Methodist Scouting partnerships, we must have a daily relationship with God.
 Each of our partners has a place for youth to find a relationship with God.
 It is described differently: Duty to God, My Promise My Faith, or a spiritual spark.
 If we are to tend to the moments of faith and questions of youth, we need to be grounded in our relationship with God first.

 We are with partners that accept all youth into the program.
-Membership in the partners has been open and recognizes the value of all people.
+Membership in the partners is open recognizing the value of all people.
 We are ready to care together for youth.

 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”